Here you can find those Frequently Asked Questions that we get on a regular basis. Don't see your question? Submit it, and maybe it'll appear here!

 WHAT IS THE HISTORY BEHIND GHS?

 GHS began manufacturing guitar strings in 1964.
 The name of the company is taken from the initials of the original founders: Gould, Holcomb and Solko.
 In 1975, the company was purchased by labor attorney/entrepreneur Robert McFee, who still serves as the Chairman of the Board of the family owned company (McFee’s son, Russ, currently serves as President).
-The company celebrated its 50th Anniversary this past August at the corporate headquarters, still based in Battle Creek.
-GHS employs over 100 very talented people at the corporate headquarters, as we as a satellite factory in South Bend, Indiana.
+The company celebrated its 50th Anniversary in August of 2014 at the corporate headquarters, still based in Battle Creek.

 DOES GHS MAKE ANY STRINGS FOR OTHER COMPANIES?